The path of least resistance requires less effort. And in retail, as in many aspects of life, it’s quite popular

 - Recognition – because brands need to know more about the who, where, what, and why of our individual shopping moments

-- Relevance – because brands then need to make best use full of this information by personalising the shopping experience with relevant content and features at just the right time
+- Relevance – because brands then need to make best use full of this information by personalizing the shopping experience with relevant content and features at just the right time

-- Reward – because in addition to a better experience brands also need a way to incentivise return visits and other desirable behaviours
+- Reward – because in addition to a better experience brands also need a way to incentivize return visits and other desirable behaviors

 A frictionless customer experience often starts with fast and seamless recognition, so it’s a great starting point for retailers that want to make themselves the path of least resistance.
-Before I go a bit deeper on this I’d love to hear more examples of how organisations are using recognition technology to create frictionless experiences.
+Find out how you can create customer engagement solutions.

 An abbreviated version of this article was originally published on theregister.co.nz